betheden/hebrew-grammar/content/number_singular.rst

 Summary
 -------

-A noun is singular if there is only one of something or when a collection is described as a unit.
-Singular is the standard dictionary form of a noun.
+The singular forms refers to a single item, or a single kind of item.
+For nouns and adjectives, the singular form is the standard form found in a dictionary or lexicon.

 Article
 -------